WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ![](../Support_Files/LED_Parallel_Circuit.svg)

-However, in practice, it's nearly impossible, because the voltage drop of LEDs are almost never perfectly balanced, which means that only one out of them will typically light up, and since the resistor would be calculated for the total power of all resistors, it's likely that resistor will receive too much current and fail, thus starting a cascade of failing LEDs.
+However, in practice, it's nearly impossible, because the voltage drop of LEDs are almost never perfectly balanced, which causes only one of them to conduct, pass too much current and fail, thus starting a cascade of failing LEDs.

 Instead, the best practice is to use a resistor for each LED: